 There are some exceptions to this.
 Governmental vessels either belonging to the United States or foreign governments are exempt from the law of finds as it’s assumed governments never abandon the search for a vessel.
 Many shipwrecks discovered within American territorial waters fall under the Abandoned Shipwreck Act of 1987 which gives the title of any ship in American waters to the U.S. government and not to the discoverer, even under situations where the law of finds would normally apply.
 As American waters end three miles from the shoreline, however, there’s still plenty of room out there to find shipwrecked vessels.

 These discoveries can be exciting and profitable, and under the right circumstances can even help to save the lives of workers onboard a damaged vessel.
-Staying aware of your rights under the law can make all the difference when you make a discovery – especially if you get to keep it.
+Staying aware of your rights under the law and having a Jones Act attorney on deck can make all the difference when you make a discovery – especially if you get to keep it.